 Well-educated nurses are in high demand.
 As a bachelor’s prepared nurse, you’ll be presented with a myriad of career opportunities.
 More than 97% of our students have a job by graduation and Creighton College of Nursing graduates earn an average annual salary of $48,000 and, within 9 months of graduation, 100% are employed.

 The Bureau of Labor Statistics Occupational Outlook Handbook projects a 26% increase in nursing positions created through 2020, reflecting more than 712,000 new nurse positions.
 Only 3 out of 5 nurses work in hospitals.
 Nurses also work in schools, correctional facilities, private companies, home health agencies, mental health settings, long-term care facilities, community health, government and social service agencies, and research.

 Completion of the Bachelor of Science in Nursing program prepares all students to:

-Integrate respect for each person’s dignity, worth and spiritual uniqueness into professional practice.
+Integrate respect for each person’s dignity, worth, and spiritual uniqueness into professional practice.

-Synthesize knowledge and evidence from nursing and other health disciplines in using evidence based practice to manage health care of diverse clients.
+Synthesize knowledge and evidence from nursing and other disciplines to coordinate health care for diverse clients.

-- Incorporate self-awareness and values consciousness into a process of personal and professional development.
+Incorporate deliberate reflection, self-awareness, and values consciousness into a process of personal and professional formation.